Voltara/involutions/README.md

 ## Initialize the solution database

-This creates and initalizes the file `tables/invo.dat`
+This creates and initializes the file `tables/invo.dat`

     ./invo create